 - The operator should use local help, be attached to the local environment, and be obviously integrated into the community or region.

 Depending on the whale watching area, there may be a local code of conduct or set of rules governing whale watching.
-Although they differ in scope and complexity and might not ensure complete protection for the subject cetaceans, adherence to some form of code is likely better than no code at all.
+Although they differ in scope and complexity and might not ensure complete protection for the targeted cetaceans, adherence to some form of code is likely better than no code at all.
 For an analysis of whale watching codes of conduct throughout the world, click here, and for a worldwide review of current guidelines and regulations for whale watching, click here.
 For a comprehensive review of whale watching locations, science, and codes from around the world, click here.

 It is always advisable to check ahead with local authorities to find out if there are any specific codes of conduct or regulations governing whale watching, and then to ask operators if they are certified, are familiar with the rules, or to what standards they adhere.